dhiman-halder/k8s-aws-spot/README.md

 4. Do a Kubectl get nodes from the master node - you should see the 2 node cluster ready now!

-The Kubernetes cluster is installed using kubeadm and Calico is used as the networking plugin.
+The Kubernetes cluster is installed using kubeadm and networking plugin installed is calico.